imbrem/old-isotope-semantics/sections/free-model.typ

 Γ entp(p) e: A ==> [ρ]Γ entp(p) [ρ]e: A quad "and" quad
 Γ entp(p) b: Δ ==> [ρ]Γ entp(p) [ρ]b: [ρ]Δ
 $

+TODO: renaming of contexts

+TODO: renaming vs substitution

+TODO: renaming of terminators, basic blocks, CFGs, regions, targets...

+TODO: renaming of generalized regions...

 In general, we will consider blocks and regions satisfying the _SSA property_; namely, that no variable is ever "shadowed."
 In particular, no two `let`-bindings may write to the same variable, and no `let`-binding may overwrite a variable from the environment.

-Capture-avoiding renaming nonsense...
+TODO: Capture-avoiding renaming nonsense...

-Uniqueness of variables, $α$-classes of bodies, CFGs, etc ...
+TODO: Uniqueness of variables, $α$-classes of bodies, CFGs, etc ...

 == Freyd Categories